jessmott18/monitoring/README.md

 2. Set datasource to **loki**

-3. Browse logs by container name from incoming servers
+3. Browse logs by container and filename name from incoming servers

 ---